isc-projects/kea/doc/sphinx/arm/hooks.rst

 parking spaces are available.

-In general, smaller values for the parking lot limit are likely to cause more drops but with shorter response times.
-Larger values are likely to result in fewer drops but with longer response times.
+In general, smaller values for the parking lot limit are likely to cause more drops but with shorter response times; larger values are likely to result in fewer drops but with longer response times.
 Currently, the default value for ``parked-packet-limit`` is 256.